skjolber/json-log-filter/README.md

 - **Log size control**: stay within GCP (256 KB) or Azure (64 KB) per-entry limits
 - **Safe structured logging**: selectively apply core/jacksons filters (to trusted/untrusted JSON) so to always output valid JSON.
 Then inline filtered JSON directly into a JSON log line — log parsers and ingestors never choke on it

 The library automatically selects the most efficient filter implementation for the configured combination of features.
-No external dependencies are required for the `core` module.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].